Andereoo/TkinterWeb/README.md

 ## Contributing
 **TkinterWeb happily accepts contributions.**

 The best way to contribute to this project is to go to the [issues tab](https://github.com/Andereoo/TkinterWeb/issues) and report bugs or submit a feature request.
-This helps TkinterWeb become both more stable and more powerful.
+This helps TkinterWeb become more stable and more full-featured.

 &nbsp;
 &nbsp;